Metal 3D Printing Materials: What to Know

 Metal 3D Printing Materials Overview

-Protolabs offers six types of metals for DMLS: aluminum, cobalt chrome, Inconel 718, titanium, and two types of stainless steel, 17-4 PH and 316L.
+Metal 3D printing can produce parts in a variety of alloys, including: aluminum, cobalt chrome, Inconel 718, titanium, and two types of stainless steel, 17-4 PH and 316L.
 Here’s a quick comparison of each.
 Note that the specifications for each metal vary dependent on printing resolution and how the material was conditioned.
 A more detailed chart is available, too.

 *20 μm = high resolution (HR)